CraftAcademyLabs/coach-guides/miscellaneous/self_assessment/general_personality.md

 ### Have you ever spent hours on a code, only to find it was the wrong approach?
 What did you do?

 **Ability to handle failure** Programmers rarely get everything right on the first try.
 In fact, failure is almost a certainty.
-It’s important to find programming staff that sees errors and bugs as a challenge rather than a sign of defeat.
+It’s important to find programming staff that see errors and bugs as a challenge rather than a sign of defeat.
 Persistence is important, as well as the ability to start over if necessary, even after hours of work.

 ### Can you tell us about  a rewarding team experience?
 **Teamwork mentality** A programmer rarely works alone, even if he’s the only developer in a company.
-The ability to work with programmers, business users, marketing and sales staff, and fellow programmers is essential.
+The ability to work with business users, marketing and sales staff, and fellow programmers is essential.

 ### Tell us about a time you had to learn about a particular business?
 How did you do your research?